 Every taxpayer has a different situation.
 Spend some time getting familiar with the options available under the Fresh Start Initiative.
 Once you find the payment option that fits your circumstances and the IRS approves it, stay true to your monthly obligation.
 Missing one payment can result in cancellation of the agreement, and reinstatement of any federal tax liens.
 If your finances change for the worst, you may then qualify for an Offer in Compromise.

-If after examining all the option you still feel stuck or unsure of anything.
+If after examining all the options you still feel stuck or unsure of anything.
 Don’t hesitate to contact us.
-Our experts are happy to go over your case with a fine tooth comb.
+Our experts are happy to go over your case with a fine-tooth comb.
 We are unfaltering in our efforts to negotiate the best settlement offer on your behalf.